LincKim/Weather-Query-Platform/README.md

 ### PREREQUISITES
 The app will be live and the link is provided further down the short read.

-Otherwise if you need it at you local machine then once you have cloned then you are good to go.
+Otherwise if you need it at you local machine then the steps provided above will kickstart the process.

+After you have cloned the repo into your local machine then in your terminal navigate into the repository and if you have VS Code then open using the following command:

+    code .

 In this case you won't need to run the 'db json server' because the data is being fetched from a remote location.